We will be following the New York State Common Core Learning Standards and the 5th gradeCurriculum Modules for English Language Arts.

 Editing: Making a piece of writing more accessible to readers.
 Focus on punctuation, capitalization, grammar usage, paragraphing and spelling.

 Publishing/Sharing: Not every piece of writing will reach this stage.
-This is reserved for carefully selected writing that has been carefully worked on in each step of the process.
+This is reserved for selected writing that has been carefully worked on in each step of the process.

 Using Six Traits in the Writing Process